oongjoon/oongjoon.github.io/_posts/DeepLearning/Pytorch/2024-01-24-Data-loading.md

 num_workers (int, optional) how many subprocesses to use for data loading.
 0 means that the data will be loaded in the main process. (default: 0)
 ```

 A subprocess is created with fork() (in the case of Unix), and data as much as batch_size * num_worker is loaded.
 Here, the point to note is that the calling main process is asynchronous to the worker.
-In other words, when the main process loads data into the GPU and trains it, num workers fetch data in parallel.
+In other words, when the main process loads data into the GPU and trains it, num workers fetch data in parallel.Since a worker is an I/O operation that reads data, it can be said that the worker is non-blocking the main process.

 One thing to keep in mind when using num_worker configuration is that you must consider how much CPU memory it consumes.
 The worker process occupies the same amount of CPU memory as the parent process.
 If the Datset Class contains a very large List, it will occupy as much memory as `worker * parent process size`.